MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

        Get-Tech
    ```

 1. List all the parameters of the cmdlet.
-Type a hyphen (`-`) (ASCII 45) before each parameter name.
+Type a hyphen (`-`) before each parameter name.
+Separate
-   Separate the parameters into parameter sets (some cmdlets may have only one parameter set).
-In
+   the parameters into parameter sets (some cmdlets may have only one parameter set).
+In this
-   this example the Get-Tech cmdlet has two parameter sets.
+   example the Get-Tech cmdlet has two parameter sets.

    ```
    SYNTAX